Anthony Browne, The Retreat of Reason: Political Correctness and the Corruption of Public Debate in Modern Britain (London: Civitas, 2006)

 Thus, according to the sort of evolutionary epistemology championed by, among others, Karl Popper, it is only if different theories are tested and subjected to falsification that we are able to assess their merits and thereby choose between them, and scientific knowledge is able to progress.
 If some theories are simply deemed beyond the pale a priori, then clearly this process of testing and falsification cannot properly occur.

 The book in which Horowitz wrote these words was published in 2003.
-Yet, today, some seventeen years later, “the era of the progressive witch-hunt”, far from abating, seems to be going into overdrive.
-By Horowitz’s reckoning, then, “the era of the progressive witch-hunt” is now approaching its fourth decade.
+Yet, today, some seventeen years later, “the era of the progressive witch-hunt”, far from abating, seems to be only accelerating.
+By Horowitz’s reckoning, then, “the era of the progressive witch-hunt” is now approaching its fourth decade, and, not only, in Horowitz’s words, “shows no signs of abating”, but seems to be going into overdrive.

-Actually, the term ‘fascist’ is sometimes employed in this way by conservatives as well, as when they refer to certain forms of Islamic fundamentalism as ‘Islamofascism’ or indeed when they refer to the stifling of debate, and of freedom of expression, by leftists as a form of ‘fascism’.
+Actually, the term ‘fascist’ is sometimes employed in this way by conservatives as well, as when they refer to certain forms of Islamic fundamentalism as ‘Islamofascism’ or indeed when they refer to the stifling of debate, and of freedom of expression, by leftists (i.e. politically correctness itself) as a form of ‘fascism’.

 This use of the phrase ‘anti-Semitism’ in the context of criticism of Israel’s policies towards the Palestinians is ironic, at least from a pedantic etymological perspective, since the Palestinian people actually have a rather stronger claim to being a ‘Semitic people’, in both a racial and a linguistic sense, than do either Ashkenazi or Sephardi (if not Mizrahi) Jews.

-Actually, international aid may sometimes be partially successful.
+Actually, contrary to what Browne says, international aid may sometimes be partially successful in alleviating povery.
 For example, the Marshall Plan for post-WWII Europe is sometimes credited as a success story, though some economists disagree.
 The success, or otherwise, of foreign aid seems, then, to depend, at least in part, on the identity of the recipients.